Feeling overwhelmed by the sheer amount of possibilities when it comes to making a packing list for South America? We’ve got you covered!

 If you are spending some time in the jungle, you absolutely should be using mosquito repellent with a high DEET content.
 Surprisingly, this isn’t always easy to purchase in South America so make sure you bring some with you.
-The best renown brands with DEET content include Jungle Formula (pictured) and Off!
+The best renowned brands with DEET content include Jungle Formula and Off!

-Generally, nets are provided in areas which suffer from mosquitos.
+Generally, nets are provided in areas that suffer from mosquitos.
 However, these nets are not always in good condition and it is common to see holes which these pesky critters can sneak into while you sleep.
 If you do want to carry your own, then buy a lightweight version that packs away small.